 - Validation of the performance

-Q: What is Context?
+Question: What is Context?

-The Context in Android, as its name suggests, in the context of the current state of your application or object.
+Answer: The Context in Android, as its name suggests, in the context of the current state of your application or object.
 The context comes with services such as giving access to databases and preferences, resolving resources and much more.
 There are two types of context:

 - Activity Context: This context is attached to the lifecycle of an activity.
 It should be used when you are passing the context in the scope of an activity or you need the context whose lifecycle is attached to the current context.

 - Application Context: This context is attached to the lifecycle of an application.
 The application context can be used where you need a context whose lifecycle is separate from the current context or when you are passing a context beyond the scope of activity.